Skip to main content

 However, when a status is changed, the following Group Properties determine if an email notification is sent, even when Notify is set to 'silent':

-• broadcastStatusChange – If true, then notification will be broadcast to all authors or assigned members for that task.
+• broadcastStatusChange – If true, then notification is broadcast to all authors or assigned members for that task.
 This can be used to notify the assigned that they have a task to do.
 Default is false.

-• broadcastStatusApprovers – If the new status is listed here, then notification will be broadcast to all approvers in the group.
-This can be used to notify approvers that a task is ready for them to check.
+• broadcastStatusApprovers – If the new status is listed here, then notification is broadcast to all approvers in the group.
+This can be used to notify approvers that a task is ready for them to review.
 Default is empty.

 Example

-The example below shows the lifecycle of a task to implement a new feature in some software as a result of a discussion.
+The following example shows the lifecycle of a task to implement a new feature in some software as a result of a discussion.

 Task lifecycle example